voespinal-code/linux-lab01-02-basic-text-manipulation/README.md

 ls — Lists files and directories in the specified location.

--a — Shows all files, including hidden ones (those starting with a dot .), which are often used to store configuration or sensitive data.
+-a — Shows all files, including hidden ones (those starting with a dot.), which are often used to store configuration or sensitive data.

 -l — Uses the long listing format, displaying detailed information such as permissions, number of links, owner, group, file size, and last modification date.